Jack Everly: Career

 Originally appointed by Mikhail Baryshnikov, Everly was conductor of the American Ballet Theatre for 14 years, where he served as Music Director.
 In addition to his ABT tenure, he teamed with Marvin Hamlisch on Broadway shows that Hamlisch scored.

 Everly is a recipient of the 2015 Indiana Historical Society Living Legends Award.
 In May 2009 he received an Honorary Doctorate of Arts from Franklin College in his home state of Indiana.
+Maestro Everly was awarded the Sagamore of the Wabash in 2023.

 From the Capitol Building lawn, Everly has conducted the National Symphony Orchestra in the National Memorial Day Concert and A Capitol Fourth since 2010, in concerts televised nationwide on PBS.